syedsaqib2457/php-hash/documentation/delete-node-processes.md

 #### action

-The value must be `deleteNodeProcess`.
+The value must be `deleteNodeProcesses`.

 #### systemUserAuthenticationToken